arolling/java-library/README.md

 #### A library management app

-#### By Matt Rosanio & Abby Rolling
+#### By Matt Rosanio & Abby Rolling, March 2-3 2016

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+This web based app allows a library patron to search for books, check them out, return books, and view their account details including changing password.

-## Setup/Installation Requirements
+It allows librarians to add books, authors, and users, as well as editing books and users and changing user permissions.
+It also provides a list of patrons with overdue books with links to their user details.

 ## Setup/Installation Requirements